N1mblexe/N1mblexe/README.md

 - 👋 Hi, I’m @N1mblexe (Ahmet Çevik)
      I born in 2004 in Turkey Ankara.
-I'm in coding for 3-4 years.
+I started development at 2019.

-- 👀 I’m interested in game development and Arduino
-     I worked in couple of Arduino projects
+- 👀 I’m interested in game development and Embedded systems I worked in couple of Embedded system projects
-     I make my own games but didn't published any of my games yet, just developing for fun and learning
+     I make my own games,
+     just developing for fun and learning

 - 🌱 I’m currently developing games

 - 📫 How to reach me?:
-     Instagram:ahmet.cev7k
      E-mail: ahmet.cev7k@gmail.com

 - ⌨️ Which programming languages do i know?